YC-Coder-Chen/feature-engineering-handbook/README.md

 Reference
 ------------
-References have been included in each Jupyter Notebooks.
+References have been included in each Jupyter Notebook.

 Author
 ------------